hammerheim-game/hammerheim-rules/3-equipment.md

 reliable weapons: the gun barrel occasionally tends to explode violently or the powder fails to ignite.
-But the weapon has a great range and tremendous penetrating power, making a mockery of even the thickest armour.
+But the weapon has a great range and tremendous penetrating power, making a mockery of even the thickest armor.
 In Mordheim, handguns are rare and expensive, but a warband which can boast such a weapon will command respect from all its rivals.
 Range: 24"